Lamb Kabobs

 This post may contain affiliate links.
 See my disclosure policy.

 Learn how to make restaurant-style lamb kabobs at home using this simple recipe.
-Made with a smashing marinade, lamb pieces have a beautiful char on the outside, are juicy on the inside, and overall, utterly delicious!
+Made with a smashing marinade, these lamb pieces have a beautiful char on the outside, are juicy on the inside, and are utterly delicious.

 Table of Contents